 - To learn more about Go-to-Market strategies, please click here for a Go-to-Market Guide - Here is a 2-part Harvard Business School workshop video covering Go To Market-Strategy and Go To Market-Tactics. - How will you market to prospective customers?
 What methods and means will you use to reach your customers and why do you think they will work?
-Provide any proof you have that this can be achieved. - How will you sell to your prospects?
+Provide any proof you have that this can be achieved. - How will you sell to your customers?
 Will you use outbound and inbound sales reps?
 Will you use telesales?
-Will you use partners and how important are they?
-What else?
-Also provide any evidence that these are the best ways to proceed considering your market. - How will these methods described here help you achieve your target growth rates? - Revenue model-how will you make money? - How much are you going to charge? - What will be your conversion rates? - Here's a Harvard Business School video titled How Are You Going To Make Money? - Along with reviewing Beegit's Go-to-Market slides below, also see other examples of Go To Market slides here and here.
+Will you use partnerships with other organizations?
+Also provide any evidence that these are the best strategies considering your market. - How will these methods help you achieve your target growth rates? - Revenue model-how will you make money? - How much are you going to charge? - What will be your conversion rates?
+How long is your projected sales cycle? - Here's a Harvard Business School video titled How Are You Going To Make Money? - Along with reviewing Beegit's Go-to-Market slides below, also see other examples of Go To Market slides here and here.

 - You can show multiple growth options but don't say you have five options, explain which route you plan to take, but that you have options and maneuverability. - Explain "why" and "when" you are taking every option.
 You are not going to hit every market and channel at the same time.
-It's not realistic nor believable.

-- Illustrate your sales funnel if one has already been developed.
-It represents a thought out process of repeatable sales acquisition.
-For the sake of time and amount of slides, you may just want to mention that you have a sales funnel created and have it as an appendix slide that you can refer to in the Q&A. - Be prepared to answer questions on strategies for each stage of the sales cycle.
+It's not realistic nor believable. - Illustrate your sales funnel if one has already been developed.
+It represents a thought-out process of repeatable sales acquisition.
+For the sake of time and number of slides, you may just want to mention that you have a sales funnel created and have it as an appendix slide that you can refer to in the Q&A section of the pitch. - Be prepared to answer questions on strategies for each stage of the sales cycle.
 Expect questions about the relative length of time of the sale cycles and the cost-intensity of your different Go-to-Market strategies. - Know the factors that could accelerate versus slow down your sales cycle - Understand your Cost of Acquiring & Retaining Customers (CARC) and the Life Cycle Value (LCV) of your customers.
-Investors like to see LCV = 3x CARC.
+In general, investors like to see LCV = 3x CARC.
 Click here for an article that provides a further explanation of CARC and LCV. - Are you an early-stage company that only has a prototype/pilot...maybe just an idea?
 You may want to watch Harvard Business School's video covering Minimum Viable Products and faking it until you make it. - If possible, provide insight into how you anticipate the market to evolve and how your company will fit in this changing environment.
 This is your opportunity to demonstrate that you understand market drivers and trends.
-Remember the quote by Wayne Gretzky, "You need to be skating to where the puck is going, not where it is..." - Tie the numbers from your marketing and prospect acquisition strategy to your sales revenue (found in the next section, Financials).
-Even if you are pre-sales, investors want to see that your math for going from prospecting to acquisition adds up.
+Remember the quote by Wayne Gretzky, "You need to be skating to where the puck is going, not where it is..."

+• Tie the numbers from your marketing and prospect acquisition strategy to your sales revenue (found in the next section, Financials).
+Even if you are pre-sales, investors want to see that your go to market strategy ties to the numbers highlighted in your financial projections.

-- Do not fail to include your distribution strategy. - Avoid the "if we build it they will come" mentality. - Here's a Forbes article clarifying the pitfalls of the "if we built it, they will come" strategy.
+- Avoid the "if we build it they will come" mentality. - Here's a Forbes article on the pitfalls of the "if we built it, they will come" strategy.

-8. Financials
+8. Financial Projections